 Cafeteria Menus: https://cms.nutrislice.com/menu/menus-eula-splash

 Fifth Grade is an exciting point in your elementary students' school career.
 There will be many opportunities throughout the year to create memories and celebrate.
-Remember the memories that meant the most in the last year of elementary school with a yearbook dedication for your 5th grade student.
+Remember the memories that meant the most in the last year of elementary school with a Yearbook Dedication for your 5th grade student.
 Whether you want to include a special message to them (and surprise them with it when they get a yearbook), or involve your student and their favorite memory, it’s up to you!
 Buy one for $12 or two for $20 (please use separate form for each order).
-More information on yearbook dedications will be available soon.
+Click here to download a Yearbook Dedication Form.

 Click here to find Room Parent Resources.